ibm-cloud-docs/vmwaresolutions/archiref/solution/design_physicalinfrastructure.md

 The private network consists of two VLANs within this design.
 Four subnets are allocated to the first of these VLANs (here designated Private VLAN A):
 * The first subnet is a primary private IP subnet range that {{site.data.keyword.cloud_notm}} assigns to the physical hosts.
-* The second subnet is used for management virtual machines (VMs) such as vCenter Server Appliance and Platform Services Controller
+* The second subnet is used for management virtual machines (VMs), such as vCenter Server Appliance and Platform Services Controller.
 * The third subnet is used for the encapsulated overlay network Tunnel Endpoints (VTEPs) assigned to each host and edge through the NSX Manager.
 * The fourth subnet is used for egress from the encapsulated overlay network.